 The medical history focuses special attention on medication use and the risk for malnutrition, falling, incontinence, and immobility.

 The physical examination seeks to identify specific diseases or conditions for which curative, restorative, palliative, or preventive treatment may be available.
-Special attention is directed toward visual or hearing impairment, nutritional status, and conditions that may contribute to falling or difficulty in ambulation.
+Special attention is directed toward visual or hearing impairment, nutritional status, and conditions that may contribute to frailty and falling or difficulty in ambulation.

 Mental Health